kjhass/PublicKB/Database/mysql-rdbs-faqs.md

 **Q: Will the product support the use of standard MySQL management tools including the ability to monitor and report on database tasks within the tool?**

 A: Yes.
 Your database instance is on a dedicated VM and there are no restrictions for any management utilities.
-In fact, we expect that much of the database management will be accomplished using MySQL Command Line Interface or a MySQL client of your choice.
+In fact, we expect that much of the database management will be accomplished using MySQL Command Line Interface, or a MySQL client of your choice.

 ### Feedback
 If you have questions or feedback, please submit them to our team by emailing <a href="mailto:rdbs-help@ctl.io">rdbs-help@ctl.io</a>.